Province of Canterbury: Provincial chapter

 Accordingly, at the confirmation ceremony following Justin Welby's election as Archbishop of Canterbury on 4 February 2013, these were, respectively: Richard Chartres, Tim Dakin, Christopher Lowson, Nick Holtam, John Inge, and James Langstaff.

-During the vacancy in the See of Canterbury following Justin Welby's resignation, Sarah Mullally (Bishop of London) — in her capacity as Dean of the province — presided at the confirmation of Sophie Jelley's election to the See of Coventry at Lambeth Palace on 14 February 2025.
+During the vacancy in the See of Canterbury following Justin Welby's resignation, Sarah Mullally (then Bishop of London) — in her capacity as Dean of the province — presided at the confirmation of Sophie Jelley's election to the See of Coventry at Lambeth Palace on 14 February 2025.

+At the installation ceremony following Sarah Mullally's confirmation as Archbishop of Canterbury, on 25 March 2026, Philip Mounstephen fulfilled the Dean's role due to the sede vacante in London.

 Bishops qualifying as Lords Spiritual

 The Bishops of London and Winchester join the Archbishop and two from the northern province of England (York and Durham) in having ex officio (meaning by virtue of the office they hold, hence automatically) the right to sit in the House of Lords subject to keeping to certain constitutional conventions incumbent on Lords Spiritual requiring them to speak in an albeit often political, but clearly non-partisan manner, and not to participate in most party-whipped votes.
-Twenty-one other Church of England diocesan bishops (who have served the longest) form the other Lords Spiritual in the House of Lords.
+Twenty-one other Church of England diocesan bishops, drawn from both provinces, form the other Lords Spiritual in the House of Lords.